Hiking Cornell Mountain, New York - panoramic view

 Trail description

-Cornell Mountain rises to 3,860 feet in New York's Catskill Mountains, offering one of the region's most challenging and rewarding hiking experiences.
-As part of the notorious Devil's Path trail system, this peak attracts serious hikers looking to test their skills against some of the steepest, most technical terrain the Catskills have to offer.
+Cornell Mountain rises in New York's Catskill Mountains within the Slide Mountain Wilderness, offering one of the region's most challenging and rewarding hiking experiences.
+Located in Catskill State Park, this peak attracts serious hikers looking to test their skills against some of the steepest, most technical terrain the Catskills have to offer.

 Trail Options and Access